nachogutman/Pizzas-Api/README.md

 # Pizzas-Api
-api that accesses a database using mssql (configured with dotenv) and using the Express.js framework
+api that accesses a database using mssql (configured with dotenv) using express, cors, router